-I recommend you to use dark roasted k-cup and 2% whole milk as more fatty milk will give extra cream to your drink.
+I recommend you to use dark roasted K-cup and 2% whole milk as more fatty milk will give extra cream to your drink.
 You can also use vanilla-flavored syrup or caramel sauce for giving extra flavor to your drink.

 However, the steps for preparing a latte are slightly different depending on your Keurig model.
 So, I have explained the steps for different Keurig models.

-How to Make a Latte with Keurig
+How to make Latte with Keurig

-- Your choice of milk
+- Your choice of milk (Whole Milk is prefered)

 - Insert the K-cup pod inside the machine (Dark roast will be best)

-- Press the espresso button and use the smallest brew size (some models will have 6 oz the smallest and some models will have 4 oz the smallest).
+- Press the brew button and use the smallest brew size (some models will have 6 oz the smallest and some models will have 4 oz the smallest).
 The trick is to use the smallest size for a dense cup of coffee.
 If your model has a strong brew button press that too.

 - Once the coffee is prepared pour the frothed milk on top of the hot coffee.